***Always check the calendar for last minute changes before coming to the range.***

 Event Type:

-The Shotgun Range includes 2 American skeet fields, 1 American trap field, and 1 international (bunker) trap field.
+The Shotgun Range includes 2 American skeet fields, 1 American Trap, and 1 international (bunker) trap field

 On all shotgun ranges: